system76/docs/_articles/pop-recovery.md

 sudo chroot /mnt
 ```

 With this last command you will have root access to your installed system.
 You can also access your files with <u>files</u> via "Other Locations" > Computer > /mnt.

+### After Chroot

-Once you are done accessing file or running commands in your installed OS, you can exit from the <u>chroot</u> and reboot the computer, run these commands:
+Once you are done accessing files or running commands in your installed OS, you can exit from the <u>chroot</u> and reboot the computer, run these commands:

 ```bash
 exit
 reboot
 ```

-### Refresh Install
+## Refresh Install

 Starting with new installations of Pop!\_OS 19.04 (not through upgrading) the installer will include a new Refresh Install option that allows you to reinstall the OS to be reinstalled without losing user account information and data in the home directory.
 However, your applications will still need to be reinstalled.